This work is published in IEEE/RSJ Intl. Conf. on Intelligent Robots and Systems (IROS), 2013.

 In vivo reproducibility of robotic probe placement for a novel US-CT image-guided radiotherapy system Journal Article

-In vivo reproducibility of robotic probe placement for an integrated US-CT image-guided radiotherapy system Inproceedings
+In vivo reproducibility of robotic probe placement for an integrated US-CT image-guided radiotherapy system Proceedings Article

 In: SPIE Medical Imaging, San Diego, CA, 2014.

-A Cooperatively Controlled Robot for Ultrasound Monitoring of Radiation Therapy Inproceedings
+A Cooperatively Controlled Robot for Ultrasound Monitoring of Radiation Therapy Proceedings Article

 In: IEEE/RSJ Intl.
 Conf. on Intelligent Robots and Systems (IROS), pp. 3071-3076, Tokyo, Japan, 2013.